 A commercial auto insurance policy is specifically tailored for your work vehicle.
 Many handymen work out of a vehicle that doubles as their personal vehicle.
 When you use your truck or van for your business, it needs commercial vehicle insurance.
 Coverages include third-party liability, accident benefits, comprehensive and collision coverage.

 One of the most essential coverages, commercial general liability provides financial protection in the event your business is involved in a lawsuit and found liable for third-party bodily injury or property damage.
 Residential and commercial worksites can be hazardous; no matter how careful you are, there is always a risk that something might go wrong.

 An example of a commercial general liability would be a third-party slipping and falling at your worksite.
 Perhaps a visitor to your worksite trips on a stack of tiles or slips because of a surface covered in drywall dust.
 You could be liable for their expenses if they get hurt.
 Another example is while carrying some flooring material into a client's home; you accidentally punctured a hole in an expansive painting canvas.
 Your client could choose to bring legal action against you to cover the cost of replacing the painting or repairing the canvas.

 As a handyman, your tools of the trade are one of the most valuable assets you own.
-Should your tools be damaged or stolen, it's imperative that you can replace them right away so you can keep working.
+Although you’re probably doing everything in your power to prevent theft of your tools and equipment, it's imperative that you can replace them right away so you can keep working.
 Tools, equipment and inventory protection ensures you're never out of a job because your tools were stolen.

 As a business owner, you're also responsible for your own income and your employees.
 It can be very stressful if you're forced to stop operations due to an accident or disaster.
 However, business interruption insurance can temporarily assist with lost income.